axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-program/reference-destination-program/_index.md

 {{% include-headless "chunk/option-destination-mark-mode.md" %}}

-Note that in earlier versions of {{% productparam "abbrev" %}}, the default for the mark-mode of the `program` destination was `none`.
+Note that in earlier versions of {{% param "product.abbrev" %}}, the default for the mark-mode of the `program` destination was `none`.
 Now it defaults to the global setting, so the `program` destination will emit a MARK message every `mark-freq` interval.
 To avoid such messages, set the `mark-mode()` option of the destination to **none**.

 {{% include-headless "chunk/option-destination-suppress.md" %}}